luigizuccarelli/golang-argocd-template-generator/README.md

 **NB**

 You can change any *generated* file as you see fit.
 As mentioned before if you re-generate all changes will be lost.
-So backup changes before re-genrating
+So backup changes before re-generating

 ### Basic customization